MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/service-level-objectives.md

 # Cloud monitoring guide: Service Level Objectives

 Before the emergence of cloud computing, the business relied on services delivered by their IT organization that were hosted on-premises.
-While the business expected value in these services delivered by their IT organization, it may not have been fully realized as a result of not fully understanding the complexity of those services, and therefore, not being able to effectively monitor, measure, and deliver the minimum level of service quality.
+While the business expects value in services delivered by their IT organization, it may not have been fully realized because IT didn't properly understanding the complexity of those services.
+As a result it prevented them from not being able to effectively monitor, measure, and deliver the minimum level of service quality.

 This article reviews the fundamental principles of service level objectives, and how to approach implementing and applying them.